 Each year the Management Panel reviews the Main Fund's investment strategy restrictions for the coming year.
-The benchmark in place at the end of 2016/17 is summarised in the charts on the following page.
+The benchmark in place at the end of 2017/18 is summarised in the charts on the following page.

-Each of the three multi-asset managers has been given a specific benchmark reflecting their perceived skills and the relative efficiency of markets.
-The active multi-asset managers are given ranges for each asset class allowing them to make tactical asset allocation decisions.
-Investec are relatively unconstrained against a Global Equity benchmark.
+Each of the asset managers has been given a specific benchmark reflecting their perceived skills and the relative efficiency of markets.
+The active multi-asset manager is given a range for each asset class allowing them to make tactical asset allocation decisions.
+Investec and Stone Harbor are relatively unconstrained against Global Equity and absolute return benchmarks respectively.